Skip to main content

 Editorial diagram showing one portable attention layer spanning multiple GPU hardware lanes while an AMD ROCm lane branches into specialized acceleration paths underneath it.

-This is where the Triton work starts to matter beyond AMD itself.
 If one backend can cover more hardware with the same codebase, the cost of supporting an alternative stack drops.
 That does not make hardware equivalent.
-It does make the market less dependent on one vendor's closed kernel moat.
-Readers of our piece on open-weight inference economics will recognize the pattern: the expensive part is not only buying accelerators, but sustaining a software stack that can keep them productive under real workloads.
+It does make the market a little less dependent on one private kernel moat.
+That is a real shift for anyone thinking about open-weight inference economics, where software maturity is part of the bill whether finance notices or not.

 Editorial diagram showing a mixed inference batch being reordered and then split into decode, extend, and prefill paths before reaching AMD GPU racks.